WOF-Softwares/Docura/docs/blog/respecting-omarchy-dhh-philosophy.md

 4. **Versatility** - One system, many uses

 Docura embraces this:
-- Simple: Enable sync = Omakase controls themes
+- Simple: Enable sync = Omarchy controls themes
 - User-centric: You choose whether to enable sync
 - Pragmatic: It just works, no fiddling
-- Versatile: Works great with or without Omakase
+- Versatile: Works great with or without Omarchy

 ## 🌟 Real-World Benefits

-### For Omakase Users
+### For Omarchy Users

 1. **Consistency** - Your editor matches your terminal matches your IDE
 2. **Less Context Switching** - Same theme everywhere = easier on your brain